 While there is plenty to do in Wilmington, chances are you have traveled to southeastern North Carolina for one main thing – the beach!
-There’s nothing better than watching the pelicans skim the water, with the sand between your toes, and sun shining on you.
+There’s nothing better than watching the pelicans skim the water, with the sand between your toes, and the sun shining on you.

-Thankfully, there are plenty of amazing Wilmington beaches to enjoy this dealing at!
+Thankfully, there are plenty of amazing Wilmington beaches to enjoy this feeling at!
 It’s unlikely you’ll be able to visit them all on one trip, so we are here to break down the best beaches in Wilmington and around the area to head to.

-While Wrightsville Beach is truly the only Wilmington beach, the other beaches noted on this section are on Pleasure Island and are all widely considered to be part of the Wilmington area.
+While Wrightsville Beach is truly the only Wilmington beach, the other Wilmington beaches noted on this section are on Pleasure Island and are all widely considered to be part of the Wilmington area.

 When people think of Wilmington Beaches, Wrightsville Beach is the first beach that comes to mind.
 It is the one beach that is actually considered to be in Wilmington proper.

 Wrightsville Beach is one of the most popular beaches for locals as it’s the closest to get to from UNCW, the Mayfaire area, and most of metro Wilmington.